-While unpleasant, pain is actually your body’s way of letting you know something is wrong.
-It is important to consult your doctor regarding your pain, especially if it is severe or persists.
+While unpleasant, pain is actually our body's way of letting us know something is wrong.
+It is important to consult your doctor regarding your pain, especially if it is severe, keeps coming back or persists.

-- Chemical: from the way a substance like acid reacts with your skin, for instance.
+- Chemical: From the way a substance like acid reacts to our skin, for instance

 When tissue is sufficiently stimulated, it locally produces substances called prostaglandins, which can produce inflammation.
 This results in pain, a rise in temperature or swelling of the affected area.
 By inhibiting prostaglandin production, ASPIRIN® can relieve aches and pains.